saisarayu/e-commarce/README.md

 3. **Implemented responsive design** to make the navbar adaptable to different screen sizes.
 4. **Tested navigation** to ensure smooth transitions between pages.

+## Milestone 16 - Product Info Page

+Overview

+In this milestone, we created a Product Info Page that displays detailed product data, allows users to select a quantity, and includes an Add to Cart button.

+Learning Goals

+By completing this milestone, we have learned:

+How to create a new page to display detailed product information.

+How to allow users to select a quantity before adding a product to the cart.

+How to implement an Add to Cart button for user interaction.

+Implementation Steps

+Created a new Product Info Page that:

+Fetches and displays product details dynamically.

+Shows product name, image, price, and description.

+Allows users to select a quantity using increment and decrement buttons.

+Includes an Add to Cart button.

+Ensured smooth user experience by handling errors and responsiveness.

+Tested functionality to verify product data retrieval and cart integration.